-No one thinks big of you (NOTBOY) breaks the mould.
+Breaking the mould: No one thinks big of you

 The RTA website eloquently describes the pinkie heuristic as meaning, “slow down and stop acting recklessly”.
 To be more candid, most people recognise it as a symbol identifying the compensatory actions of a man with a small penis.

 Academically speaking, it uses the Theory of Planned Behaviour to focus on a key disjuncture between protagonists’ beliefs about the consequences of their anti-social road behaviour and the normative beliefs held by significant referents.